dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 ## Event listeners

-{% task 'Create an event listener' %}
+{% task 'Create an event listener.' %}

-In the [previous](../003_creating_widgets/) tutorial in this series, we created an application that contains several widgets that render worker information.
+In [Creating widgets](../003_creating_widgets/), we created an application that contains several widgets that render worker information.
 In this tutorial, you will add event listeners to these widgets to show additional information about an employee when the widget is clicked.

 The first step is to add the listener itself.
 In Dojo 2, an event listener is assigned like any other property that is passed to the rendering function, `v`.
 Look at the `Worker` widget that is in `src/widgets`.
 Currently, the top level `DNode` has one property assigned: `classes`.